 - Be generous –Giving without the expectation of receiving something in return is an excellent way to build your network—and it feels good!
 Find what is important to members of your network and assist them when it is at all possible.

 - Show your face – Sometimes you will not feel like it, but afterward, will usually be glad you did… Force yourself to get out and go to networking events.
 There are tons of local user groups, MeetUps and groups on LinkedIn that sponsor monthly networking events.

 - Meet other connectors – It is not necessarily how many people you know, but rather knowing the right people that can help you get connected.
 Focus on developing quality relationships, especially people who know lots of other professionals.

 - Manage your expectations – Networking is a lifelong skill that develops with time and effort.
 You may not see a direct effect from networking immediately.
 If you maintain your connections, over time, your chances of benefiting from those relationships will be far greater.

 - Stay positive – Perhaps the most important thing you can control when networking is your attitude.
 Looking for a job can be frustrating and can wear you out.
 People are naturally drawn to positive energy and enthusiasm and are less likely to respond and help if you appear frustrated and negative.
 Find ways to regain balance and maintain perspective so you can keep a smile on your face.

-Networking is like a 401k plan – the earlier you start, the better off you will be.
+Successful networking is like a 401k plan – the earlier you start, the better off you will be.
 So what are you waiting for?
 Put yourself out there and begin building your network today!

-(Speaking of networking, we have an event for the local tech community happening every last Thursday of the month.
+Speaking of networking, we have an event for the local tech community happening every last Thursday of the month.
 Join us at the next New Tech Society happy hour.)